eugeneh1217/maze_ai/README.md

 # Info
 * Environment written with `gym` module
-* Machine Learning Algorithms and Agents created from `keras` and `keras-rl' modules
+* Machine Learning Algorithms and Agents created from `keras` and `keras-rl` modules